 You will have at least one week after you complete your lab to submit your lab report to the course web site.
-However, any lab reports not submitted when the reports are collected will receive a mark of zero.
-Reports may not be submitted for incomplete labs.
-Late demonstration of a lab will therefore incur a penalty of 20%.
+Lab reports not submitted when the reports are collected will receive a mark of zero.
+You may not submit a report for incomplete lab.
+This implies that demonstrating a lab late will incur a penalty of 20% for that lab.

-As with assignments, only parts of each pre-lab and lab report may be marked.
+Only parts of each pre-lab and lab report will be marked.